To support the learning activities of elementary and junior high school students

 To build regional solidarity and harmony

 From June to July each year, present and former Mazda Group employees and their family members visit social-service facilities to work as volunteers.
 The volunteers work with people at the facilities to maintain farm fields and cut grass, and assist them in visiting the memorial cenotaph for A-bomb victims.
 Through these volunteer activities, Mazda has deepened interaction with people at the facilities since 1986 (employee-management cooperation program).

-A total of more than 100 volunteers visited five facilities, including work facilities for people with special needs and nursing facilities for the elderly.
+A total of more than 70 volunteers visited work facilities for people with special needs and nursing facilities for the elderly.

 To resolve familiar community issues

 The Mazda Technical College provides classes with the theme of enabling students to understand the meaning of corporate community contributions to help resolve familiar social and community issues.
 After having recognized community issues, students strive to find solutions in cooperation with local residents and others concerned.

 The Mazda College students worked on eight issues, including "How to eliminate red light running by pedestrians and bicycle riders", and "How to improve Mazda employees' etiquette during commuting."